mikegagnon/linked-lists/README.md

 Recursive simply means self referential.

-Rather than elucidating further in English, we'll just dive into the classic example.
+Rather than elucidating further in English, we'll just dive into the classic example: Fibonacci numbers.

 ### Fibonacci numbers

-The classic introduction to recursion is via "Fibonacci numbers."

 Here are the first 9 Fibonacci numbers: